semaphoreci/docs/docs/reference/test-results-cli-reference.md

 The `test-results` command line interface (CLI) is a tool that helps you compile and process JUnit test result XML files for [Test Summary&nbsp;↗][test-summary-essentials] pages.

+The is open-sourced and available on [GitHub&nbsp;↗](https://github.com/semaphoreci/test-results).
+You can access the source code, contribute, and report issues there.

 `test-results` have a built-in help command that can be accessed by running the following:

 ```